 Many people opt for term life insurance because it's generally less expensive than whole life insurance.
 Why?
 Because this type of insurance provides coverage for a specified period, usually a 10-, 15-, 20- or 30-year term length.
 Term life insurance provides a death benefit, meaning your beneficiary will receive a payout in the event of your death — should it occur while the policy is in force.
 Most term products, however, offer optional riders and options that could allow you to renew or convert your policy.

 These policies may be more expensive as you get older, and you may not get back any of the premiums you've paid when the policy expires.
 Some term policies offer the option to extend the policy term.
 However, you have to make this request within a certain time frame, which is usually specified in your insurance policy.

-One of the biggest benefits of term life insurance is its flexibility and affordability, especially if your need for coverage is not permanent.
+Two of the biggest benefits of term life insurance are its flexibility and affordability, especially if your need for coverage is not permanent.
 Most of these policies could be converted to whole life insurance, and you may be able to find policies with very affordable monthly premiums, depending on your age and health.

 EXPLORE OUR TERM LIFE INSURANCE POLICIES >